Kerlenton/shortest-paths/README.md

 ## Run Benchmarks

-To run the tests executable:
+To run the benchmarks executable:
 ```
 ./benchmarks
 ```